JinpingMa/learngit/README.md

-git subtree for git subproject test
+git pre-commit with lint check